chris-gud/cFORGE/README.md

 Compiler flags and source paths may be adjusted as needed for a given system.

 ### Executing program
 The program is executed from the command line and operates interactively.
-Upon launch, the user is prompted to select a workflow and provide the required inputs, such as sequence files, mutation notation, restriction enzymes, and optional design features.
+Upon launch, the user is prompted to select a workflow and provide the required inputs, such as sequence file names, desired mutations, restriction enzymes, and optional design features.
+All .fasta and .json files must be placed in the data/ directory prior to use.

 Example input files are provided in the data/ directory:
 ```